 2. Filter Your Tap Water or Drink Only Spring Water

 Tap water contains heavy metals, fluoride, chlorine, medicines like antibiotics and antidepressants and hundreds of chemicals, many of which are not even measured or regulated.
 Fluoride causes many, many side effects, weakening bones and increasing your chance of developing osteoporosis and cancer, yet it’s added to almost every municipal water supply in the country.
 The body absorbs a substantial amount of toxins, including fluoride and chlorine, through the skin during showers and baths.
 Ideally, install a whole house water filter to remove 99 percent of these chemicals.
 As we are looking to filter major chemicals, a simple Brita filter for your drinking water is not going to cut it, though it’s better than nothing.
-Great filters can be found on Environmental Working Group and APS Water.
-Ideally, drink only spring water from remote places on earth, as it will be free from pollutants and more hydrating than many filtered waters.
+PureEffects is the water filter I most highly recommend.
+Ideally, drink only spring water from remote places on earth, as it will be free from pollutants and more hydrating than many filtered waters like reverse osmosis.

 3. Remove Mercury Fillings